Last verified: March 2026 (England & Wales)

 6 to 7 years: 8%

-7+ years: 0% Important nuance: taper relief is about reducing tax due.
-If a gift sits within available nil-rate band, there may be no IHT on the gift itself (though it can still reduce the nil-rate band available against the estate).
+Important nuance: taper relief is about reducing tax due.
+If a gift sits within available nil-rate band, there may be no IHT on the gift itself, though it can still reduce the nil-rate band available against the estate.

-If you make regular gifts from surplus income, they can be exempt from IHT, even if you do not survive 7 years, provided the conditions are met.
+If you make gifts that fall within the normal expenditure out of income exemption, they can be exempt from IHT even if you do not survive 7 years.

 Gifts into trust (a different regime)